tmandelz/tmandelz.github.io/_posts/2022-04-13- Ozone Layer Post.markdown

 -	adding descriptions in the plot

 # Finding a dataset and its pitfalls
 After some research I found a NASA Website which provided daily data from 1979 on.
 The daily data points are available, but they are separated in a file for each year with its own link.
 So, I was looking for an automated download for each year.
 NASA does not provide a single file or download for all the daily data.
-Next, I started thinking how I would achieve this.
+In a next step, I started thinking how I would achieve this.
-I realized/identified/registered  that the URL "https://ozonewatch.gsfc.nasa.gov/meteorology/figures/ozone/to3caps_{Year}_toms+omi+omps.txt"(Ozonewatch, 2021b) includes a year.
+I realized  that the URL "https://ozonewatch.gsfc.nasa.gov/meteorology/figures/ozone/to3caps_{Year}_toms+omi+omps.txt"(Ozonewatch, 2021b) includes a year.
 From prior experience I reckoned that a loop through these URL's (changing the year in each loop) should be sufficient to download all the files and merge them together.
 Luckily, I had already learned these skills because else it would be a gruesome task to download them all by hand.

 <p id="Advice">Always be on the lookout while looking for a dataset and do not easily dismiss good data.
-Be aware that there are always workarounds for most time-consuming tasks. </p>
+Be aware that there are always workarounds for most time-consuming tasks.</p>

 # Data and its gaps
 I asked the curator of the data repository, why there was  a big gap between 1994 and 1996 and what might cause the other missing values, and he answered with the following response:
 <p id="Citation">There were no satellites available during that period [1994- 1996] that measured global total column ozone.
 The last TOMS instrument was onboard the Meteor-3 satellite that ended in 1994.
 The Earth Probe TOMS satellite wasn't launched until 1996.
 Other missing data here and there throughout the data record are due to technical issues with either the instrument or the satellite (E. R. Nash, personal communication, December 14, 2021).
 </p>